codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 description: "Prepare your Codat instance, choose an installation method, and run the demo app"
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

 ### 🚀 In this section, you will...

 - Set up the **QuickBooks Online Sandbox** integration
 - Configure Link to use the demo app's redirect URL
-- Enable the required data types
-- Choose an installation method: either install the demo app locally or run our hosted version
+- Install the demo app and run it on your local machine
-- Run the demo app

 ###  Set up the QuickBooks Online Sandbox integration